aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

         $ verdi run launch.py

-    If everything goes well, this should print the results of your calculations, something like:
+    If everything goes well, this should print the results of your calculation, something like:

     .. code-block:: console